 - 1 large banana

-- 1 ¼ cups unsweetened nondairy milk plus 1 to 2 tablespoon more as needed
+- 1 ¼ cups unsweetened nondairy milk plus 1 to 2 tablespoons more as needed

 - 1 tablespoon baking powder